Global decomposition of a Lorentzian manifold as a Generalized Robertson-Walker space: Introduction

 Finally, we investigate the GRW decomposition uniqueness obtaining that the de Sitter spaces are the unique complete Lorentzian manifolds with more than one (with non constant warping function) GRW decomposition.
 On the other hand, in a non necessarily complete manifold, if the ligthlike sectional curvature is not zero for any degenerate planes at a point $p$, then there is at most one local GRW structure in a neighborhood of $p$.

 The non complete case is interesting in Cosmology.
-In fact, Friedmann spaces are incomplete GRW spaces with a distinguished family of comoving observers which physically represents the average evolution of the Galaxies in the spacetime.
-From a mathematical point of view, comoving observers are the integral curves of the unitary of a timelike irrotational and conformal vector field which gives the global decomposition as a GRW space.
-Since the ligthlike sectional curvature of the Friedmann spaces is always positive, this decomposition is unique, even locally, which means that the Friedmann mathematical representation of the Galaxy evolution is unambiguous.
+In fact, Friedmann spaces are incomplete GRW spaces with a distinguished family of comoving observers which physically represents the average galaxy evolution in the spacetime.
+From a mathematical point of view, comoving observers are integral curves of the unitary of a timelike, closed and conformal vector field which gives the global decomposition as a GRW space.
+Since the ligthlike sectional curvature of the Friedmann spaces is always positive, this decomposition is unique, even locally, which means that the Friedmann mathematical representation of the galaxy evolution is unambiguous.